dgraph-io/cloud-docs/content/advanced-queries.md

 ### gRPC

-Slash GraphQL is compatible with most existing Dgraph clients.
-You can use the helper methods from each library to connect to your backend, passing in a Slash GraphQL endpoint and an API token.
+Dgraph Cloud is compatible with most existing Dgraph clients.
+You can use the helper methods from each library to connect to your backend, passing in a Dgraph Cloud endpoint and an API token.

 Here is an example which uses the [pydgraph client](https://github.com/dgraph-io/pydgraph) to make gRPC requests.